LDAWG-a11y/a11yWebApp/src/guides/using-a-portable-stylesheet-across-the-web.md

 ## Using Stylus

-You should see a prompt that informs you it has been added to your extensions bar and the stylus icon button should also be visible (I'm using Edge in this guide, as I wanted to start afresh and I have some stylesheets saved in my usual browsers, that I don't want to lose).
+You should see a prompt that informs you it has been added to your extensions bar and the stylus icon button should also be visible (I'm using interchangably moving between Edge and Firefox in this guide, as I wanted to start fresh and I have some stylesheets saved in my usual browser, that I don't want to lose).

 ![The stylus icon button in Edge's extensions bar, there is also a prompt informing a user it has been enabled](src/guideImg/dl-portable-css-stylus-icon.png)